Academics Banner

 • Honors Program: Our honors programs provide an accelerated curriculum for high-achieving students, fostering critical thinking and intellectual growth.

-• Dual Credit (DC) Courses: Antonian is proud to partner with St. Mary's University, Grand Canyon University, and the University of Texas to provide opportunities to earn both high school and college credit.
+• Dual Credit (DC) Courses: Antonian is proud to partner with St. Mary's University and the University of Texas to provide opportunities to earn both high school and college credit.

 CREDIT REQUIREMENTS